thuanhong/05_the_shell/README.md

 Now, here is the list of features you may add, with an estimation of their difficulty:

-- globbing â˜…âœ©âœ©âœ©
+- globbing
-- path expansions (tilde expansions, parameter expansions) â˜…âœ©âœ©âœ©
+- path expansions (tilde expansions, parameter expansions)
-- pipes & the redirections `>`, `<`, `>>` and `<<` â˜…â˜…â˜…âœ©
+- pipes & the redirections `>`, `<`, `>>` and `<<`
-- handling the exit status of commands â˜…âœ©âœ©âœ©
+- handling the exit status of commands
-- command substitution with the backquotes â˜…â˜…âœ©âœ©
+- command substitution with the backquotes
-- logical operators `&&` and `||` â˜…â˜…âœ©âœ©
+- logical operators `&&` and `||`
-- signals handling â˜…â˜…âœ©âœ©
+- signals handling
-- subshells with `()` â˜…â˜…âœ©âœ©
+- subshells with `()`
-- quoting (quotes & escape characters) â˜…âœ©âœ©âœ©
+- quoting (quotes & escape characters)
-- command-line edition with the curses module (being able to move the cursor with arrows left & right to edit some part of the line, key combination of your choice to go at the beginning & at the end of the line, arrows up & down to move inside the history...) â˜…â˜…â˜…âœ©
+- command-line edition with the curses module (being able to move the cursor with arrows left & right to edit some part of the line, key combination of your choice to go at the beginning & at the end of the line, arrows up & down to move inside the history...)
-- the command history with the builtins `history` and `!` â˜…â˜…âœ©âœ©
+- the command history with the builtins `history` and `!`
-- dynamic command completion â˜…â˜…âœ©âœ©
+- dynamic command completion

 You have to pick *at least* 6 of those features and implement them.
 The more the better... **as long as everything's stable!**